sdanzig3/youtube-trend-analyzer/README.md

 ## Acknowledgements

 - YouTube Data API for providing access to trending video data
-- Various open-source libraries used in this project
+- Open-source libraries that made this project possible

+---

+*Created by Samuel Danziger*

+*This project was developed as a demonstration of full-stack data science capabilities, combining data engineering, machine learning, and web development.*